-One of the more surprising series joining the comic book TV show universe is HBO’s Watchmen, an ambitious project, as seen in the teaser trailer released Wednesday, that seems like the concept’s best destiny.
+One of the more surprising series joining the comic book TV show universe is HBO’s Watchmen, an ambitious project that seems like the concept’s best destiny.
 The 2009 feature film version, which was directed by Zack Snyder and received only a 64% Tomatometer score, was the end result of a protracted development process that saw filmmakers like Terry Gilliam suggest the material was better suited to a high-end television miniseries.
-But what fans of the comic book will get when it debuts this fall is something much stranger and more daring than a simple adaptation.
+But what fans of the comic book will get when it debuts Oct.
+20 is something much stranger and more daring than a simple adaptation.
 Take a look at what we what know about the program so far.

 Alan Moore and Dave Gibbons’ landmark 12-issue series debuted in 1985 to immediate acclaim.
 Based on the Charlton Comics characters DC Comics acquired in 1983, Moore and Gibbons envisioned a world in which costumed heroes surfaced in the 1930s and changed the course of history.
 True historical events like the Vietnam War and the Nixon presidency were drastically altered by costume vigilantes and the one genuine super-powered being in their midst.

 The story itself is set after the various mystery men have all retired, died, or found themselves on the wrong side of the law.
 Some, like Adrian Veidt parlayed their notoriety into corporate success.
 Others, like the masked Rorschach, still try to hold back the tide of anarchy in a world completely and utterly tired of their shenanigans.
 Meanwhile, the one genuine superhero, Dr. Manhattan, finds himself less and less concerned with humanity’s petty squabbles as his consciousness continues to expand into cosmic realms.